How to Fix Certificate Verification Error as a Site Owner and User?

 Fix Certificate Verification Error

 Despite refreshing the page or adjusting your browser’s settings multiple times, the Certificate Verification Error doesn’t get fixed or resolved.
-So, the foremost important question that arises here is – Are there any ways, techniques, or methods that can make this error disappear?
+So, the foremost important question is: Are there any ways, techniques, or methods that can make this error disappear?
 The answer to this query is – “Yes, there are!”

 But, before we start analyzing or exploring those methods, it would be best to comprehend – “What the Certificate Verification Error is” and “Why it occurs.”